ivanakhoo/BerryBubble/README.md

 ## TODO

 ### Bug Fixes
+- Fix crypto random uid

 ### Features

 - Make a report user button for each card that sends notification to admin-only center

+- Potential resume portion

+- Overlay for search bar and widen it

 ### Cleanup
 - Get main dashboards to show rows of users